beartype/beartype/doc/src/api_decor.rst

   #.
 Create a new method descriptor wrapping that method by calling the same
      builtin decorator.

-An example is brighter than a thousand Suns! :superscript:`astronomers throwing chalk here`
+An example is brighter than a thousand Suns! :sup:`astronomers throwing chalk here`

 .. code-block:: pycon